apify/apify-docs/sources/platform/storage/dataset.md

 Dataset storage enables you to sequentially save and retrieve data.
 A unique dataset is automatically created and assigned to each Actor run when the first item is stored.

-Typically, datasets comprises results from web scraping, crawling, and data processing jobs.
+Typically, datasets comprise results from web scraping, crawling, and data processing jobs.
 You can visualize this data in a table, where each object is forming a row and its attributes are represented as columns.
 You have the option to export data in various formats, including JSON, CSV, XML, Excel, HTML Table, RSS or JSONL.

 > Named datasets are retained indefinitely. <br/>
 > Unnamed datasets expire after 7 days unless otherwise specified. <br/> > [Learn more](usage.md#named-and-unnamed-storages)